 Simple – and that's precisely why it's so ingenious.

-Velcro Patch Embroidery Files Set Back to School / Schoolchildimage galleryKlätsch »dog« Velcro patch on bagEmbroidery file Bear Klätschimage galleryKlätsch »dog« Velcro patchKlätsches - 7.5cm diameter with sewing rimKlätsch Christmas embroidery design
+Velcro Patch Embroidery Files Set First Day of School / Schoolchildimage galleryKlätsch »dog« Velcro patch on bagEmbroidery file Bear Klätschimage galleryKlätsch »dog« Velcro patchKlätsches - 7.5cm diameter with sewing rimKlätsch Christmas embroidery design

 Klätsches: Patches with Velcro backing, hand-stitched